A new hierarchy for complex plane curves

 where $D(f)$, $D(f')$ are as in Remark \ref{rktheta}.
 To explain the equation $\CC'':f''=0$ and the $S$-module $D(f'')_{\psi}$, note that by a change of coordinates on $\PP^2$ we can assume that $Q:q=y^2-xz=0$.
 Then we have an isomorphism

 Using this isomorphism, we can regard the 0-dimensional arrangement $\CC''$ as a 0-dimensional arrangement in $\PP^1$ and hence it is defined by an equation $f''=0$, where $f'' \in R=\C[s,t]$ is some homogeneous polynomial.
-Hence the graded $R$-module $D(f'')$ is well defined.
+Hence the graded $R$-module $D(f'')$ is well-defined.
 Moreover, the map $v$ above induces a ring morphism

 and the $S$-module $D(f'')_{\psi}$ is just the module obtained from the $R$-module $D(f'')$ by restriction of scalars using $\psi$.
-Next we consider the morphisms in the exact sequence \eqref{ES101}.
+Next, we consider the morphisms in the exact sequence \eqref{ES101}.
 The first morphism $D(f')(-2) \to D(f) $ is given by the multiplication by $q$, the equation of $Q$, and hence it preserves the homogeneous components, that is

 The second morphism, call it $\rho:D(f) \to D(f'')_{\psi}$, is much more subtle.
 If $(a_1,a_2,a_3) \in D(f)$, then it is shown that

 for some polynomials $Q_1,Q_2 \in R$, see \cite{ST} for details.
 With this notation, one sets